infinispan/infinispan/README.md

 # Infinispan, In-Memory Distributed Data Store #

-Infinispan is an open-source in-memory data grid that offers flexible deployment options and robust capabilities for storing, managing, and processing data.
+Ifinispan is an open-source in-memory data grid that offers flexible deployment options and robust capabilities for storing, managing, and processing data.

 Infinispan provides a key/value data store that can hold all types of data,